pommes-public/pommesdispatch/docs/usage.rst

 Configuring the model
 +++++++++++++++++++++

-Open the module ``dispatch_model.py`` from the model package in your python editor of choice (we recommend `PyCharm <https://www.jetbrains.com/pycharm/>`_).

-If you want to use the default configuration and simulate 2017, you can skip this section and move right to the next one, :ref:`running`.
+Open the file ``config.yml`` that is stored in the repository or create a config file yourself.
+If you want to use the default configuration and simulate 2017, you have to ensure that you have cloned the repository and the config file available.
+If this holds for you, you can skip this section and move right to the next one, :ref:`running`.

-You'll find dictionaries for controlling the simulation in it.
+You'll find dictionary-alike hierarchical entries in the ``config.yml`` file for controlling the simulation in it.
 In the first section, you can change general model settings, e.g. if you want to use another solver or if you want to run a rolling horizon model.
 You can play around with the boolean values, but we recommend to